- Sports and Recreation»

 - Hiking & Camping

-Campfire Monkey Bread - Easy Camping Recipes and Ideas for Kids
+Campfire Monkey Bread - An Easy Camping Treat for Kids Recipe

 Easy Camping Recipes Ideas for Kids and Adults

-When you are camping with kids it's always nice to have camp food and meals that they will like, and even better - camp food that they can help make.
+When you are camping with kids it's always nice to have camp food and meals that they will like, and even better - a campfire treat that they can help make.

-This easy Monkey Bread camping recipes idea for kids is a great campfire treat that serves double duty.
+This easy Monkey Bread camping recipes idea for kids serves double duty.
 It can be a breakfast bread treat or an evening campfire treat.
 Either way, it is a recipe they can make themselves - adding to their camping fun.

 *A link to a printable version of this Fun and Easy Camping Recipes for Kids is provided below